-The AIHSP program will ideally have two main sources of funding: an indicative budget of around \$17.5 million over five years (2019-2023) from Post's bilateral program; and some country-level funding (amount to be determined) from the Indo-Pacific Health Security Centre (CHS).
+The AIHSP program will ideally have two main sources of funding: an indicative budget of \$17.5 million over five years (2019-2023) from Post's bilateral program; and some country-level funding (amount to be determined) from the Indo-Pacific Health Security Centre (CHS).
+CHS funding is likely to be of similar order to Post's bilateral program in total but will be split between regional and bilateral activities.
 Bilateral activities could be funded through the AIHSP to potentially cover activities prioritised by the PCC.
 For instance, in Indonesia CHS is particularly interested in support to developing a National Action Plan based on the JEE and the potential extension and sustainability of iSIKHNAS.
 It is hoped that if country-level investment from the CHS falls under the new AIHSP, the activities under the CHS will receive better traction from the GOI as they will be negotiated with the GOI from the outset and fall under the umbrella MOU of the AIPHSP.
 This will ensure coherence of health security investments in Indonesia and help secure government buy-in and oversight of DFAT-supported activities.
 The AIHSP will be managed by the Health Unit (Jakarta Post) reporting to Minister Counsellor Governance and Human Development.
-The Centre for Health Security (CHS) will provide the link to regional programs, helping to identify and emphasise their benefits to Indonesia, and contribute to program development and oversight, in its role on the PCC.
-The design of the facility's M&E framework will also accommodate the reporting needs of the CHS.
+The Centre for Health Security (CHS) will provide the link to regional programs, helping to identify and emphasise their benefits to Indonesia contribute to program development and oversight, in its role on the PCC.
+The design of the facility's M&E framework can also accommodate the reporting needs of the CHS.